Register now for the next webinar (09/04):

 Building on the theoretical basis of the stockpiling strategy, effective inventory management in purchasing enables the continuous supply of materials and goods.
 In practice, it is crucial to find the balance between sufficient availability and minimal storage costs in order to avoid both supply bottlenecks and excessive inventories.
 In view of increasing market dynamics and the growing complexity of supply chains, there is a need to transform traditional approaches and integrate innovative methods.

-Traditional approach: The traditional stockpiling strategy was based on high safety stock and manual planning.
-Companies maintained significant buffer stocks to compensate for uncertainties in demand and delivery times.
+The traditional stockpiling strategy was based on high safety stocks and manual planning.
+Companies kept considerable buffer stocks to compensate for uncertainties in demand and delivery times.
 The order quantity and timing were often determined on the basis of historical data and fixed minimum stock levels.
 Although this approach led to basic security in the supply of materials, it also resulted in high capital commitment, increased storage costs and the risk of obsolete stocks.
 In addition, the approach did not respond adequately to short-term market changes and fluctuations in demand.

 New: Demand Driven MRP

-Demand Driven MRP: The modern approach to the stockpiling strategy is based on Demand Driven Material Requirements Planning (DDMRP).
-This method focuses on actual market analysis and dynamically manages stocks in line with current requirements.
+The modern approach to stockpiling strategy is based on Demand Driven Material Requirements Planning (DDMRP).
+This method focuses on actual market analysis and dynamically manages stocks according to current requirements.
 By integrating real-time data, forecasting models and adaptive buffer stocks, companies can increase their responsiveness.
 The implementation of DDMRP enables a reduction in stock levels of up to 50%, minimizes delivery times and increases service levels.
 At the same time, the digitalization and automation of inventory planning reduces manual errors and makes more efficient use of resources.

 Conclusion on the stockpiling strategy